wclr/watchalive/README.md

 ## Features
 - Serves development sources and assets using its own HTTP server.
 - Watches file changes and sends the events/date to the client (default action on file change is page reload), using web sockets.
-- Compiles resources and watches the dependencies for changes.
-Currently supports LESS/CSS compilation out of the box, and can be extended easily via plugins.
+- Compiles (transpiles) resources and watches the dependencies for changes.
+Can be easily extended via transpile plugins.
+Currently bundled with LESS/CSS plugin out of the box.
 - Can proxy and route requests or use custom middleware to handle requests.
 - Fully configurable.